Sauleteh/pico-ducky-utils/README.md

 TODO

 ### 3D Model
 In order to develop a robust and discreet device we have tested and modeled different 3D designs.
-Some of the versions we have tested can be found in the pico-ducky-case directory.
+Some of the versions we have tested can be found in the <a href=https://github.com/Sauleteh/pico-ducky-utils/tree/main/pico-ducky-case>pico-ducky-utils</a> directory.

 ## How to build everything?
 TODO